gabimarti/Demons-eye-keylogger/README.md

 ## License
 Please read [LICENSE NOTE](https://github.com/gabimarti/Demons-eye-keylogger/blob/master/LICENSE)

+You are free to use this work or the information here, but be polite and cite the source.
+Thank you.

 ## Final Notes
 This code has been tested, developed and designed to work in a Windows environment.
-Its purpose is only educational.
+**Its purpose is only educational.**

 You can be critical with my code.
 I hardly knew anything about Python before starting this project, so any constructive comment would be welcome.